mjenquine/GA-SEIR-Course/unit_4/w10d02/homework/README.md

 ## Players

 - Using classes, make a human player, a player should have a name, a bankroll (start with 100 - keep it as an integer don't worry about converting to money), and a hand (an array to store cards).
-The player name, bankroll amount and hand should be accessable.
+The player name, bankroll amount and hand should be accessible.

-- Using classes, make a computer player called the house, the house should have a name, a bankroll (start with 10000 - keep it as an interger, don't worry about converting it to money), and a hand (an array to store cards).
-The player name, bankroll amount and hand should be accessable.
+- Using classes, make a computer player called the house, the house should have a name, a bankroll (start with 10000 - keep it as an integer, don't worry about converting it to money), and a hand (an array to store cards).
+The player name, bankroll amount and hand should be accessible.

 ## The Deck
 - Create an empty array that will hold your card objects.
 This can just be an array, it does not need to be a class